Samadmehmood/reactfrontend/README.md

 - Install pm2(npm install pm2 -g -s)
 - Start a service
     -for frontend open cmd/powershell in root of frontend and paste the following command 'pm2 start node_modules/react-scripts/scripts/start.js --name "ServiceName" '
-    -for backend open cmd/powershell in root of backend and paste the following command " pm2 start node_modules/react-scripts/scripts/start.js --name "ServiceNameCouldBeAnyWord" "
+    -for backend open cmd/powershell in root of backend and paste the following command " pm2 start index.js --name "PTBackend"
     -you can check status of services using pm2 status command or pm2 =-help for more details in pm2
 - When it runs you can use [http://localhost:3000](http://localhost:3000) to view it in the browser.